tanny411/100-days-of-code/README.md

 	- Codechef
 	- kickstart
 	- topcoder
-4. The time spent doing tutorials, online courses and reading books will NOT count towards this challenge.
+4. The time spent doing tutorial courses, online courses and reading books will NOT count towards this challenge.
+Articles and learning a specific topic followed by coding the same will count.
+5. 1 day miss in 2 weeks is allowed.

 ## Remember to: